 All year round.

-Common and widespread in much of Britain except in Northern Scotland.
+Common in much of Britain except in Northern Scotland.

 Leicestershire & Rutland Map